Portrayal of black people in comics: All-Negro Comics

 All-Negro Comics No. 1 (June 1947).
 Cover artist unknown.

-All-Negro Comics No. 1, published out of Philadelphia in mid-1947, was the first known comics magazine written and drawn solely by African-American writers and artists.
+All-Negro Comics No. 1, published out of Philadelphia in mid-1947, was the earliest comics magazine known to have been written and drawn solely by African-American writers and artists.
 In describing lead feature "Ace Harlem", Time magazine wrote, "The villains were a couple of zoot-suited, jive-talking Negro muggers, whose presence in anyone else's comics might have brought up complaints of racial 'distortion.'
 Since it was all in the family, publisher Orrin C. Evans thought no Negro readers would mind."
 The protagonist of "Ace Harlem", however, was a highly capable African-American police detective.

-The issue was also a compilation of stories.
+The issue was an anthology.
 In it we find what some comic book historians consider the first black "super hero" Lion Man, which pre-dated Marvel's Black Panther by almost 20 years.
-Although Lion Man didn't wear a costume like most superheroes do and was more of a hero in the vein of pulp heroes of the time like Tarzan or The Phantom.
+Lion Man didn't wear a costume like most superheroes do and was more of a hero in the vein of pulp heroes of the time like Tarzan or The Phantom.